0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### Code

-- Your code must be well tested(unit and integration) with ideally 100% code coverage.
+- Your code must be well tested(unit and integration) with ideally 100% code coverage. **Important**: Your README should give clear instructions for running the test suite.
+If any dependencies are not packaged with your code (e.g. Truffle), list them and their exact versions.
 - Adhere to a standard programming style to improve readability and auditability i.e the official [solidity style](https://docs.soliditylang.org/en/v0.8.11/style-guide.html).
 - Keep it clean i.e
+1. Run a linter on your code.
+Fix any errors or warnings unless you have a good reason not to.
+For Solidity, we like Ethlint.
+2. If the compiler outputs any warnings, address them.
+3. Remove any comments that indicate unfinished work (ie. TODO or FIXME).
+(This is assuming it’s your final audit before deploying to mainnet.
+If not, exercise your judgement about what makes sense to leave in.)
+4. Remove any code that has been commented out.
+5. Remove any code you don’t need.
 - Write [Scribble](https://consensys.net/diligence/scribble/) properties for robust and incremental fuzzing with MythX(Harvey) or Echidna upon commits.
 An introduction to fuzzing Ethereum smart contracts with Echidna from ToB itself can be found [here](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna).
 - Code should be written according to the following principles and standards starting with [Saltzer and Shroeder's 10 secure design principles](https://github.com/morphean-sec/secure-smart-contract-design-principles) as applied to smart contracts.
 - Ensure your code has proper audit logs and event emissions set up.
 Effective alerting could mean the difference between being rekt and staying afloat.
-- Consider importing and using the Pausable library from OpenZeppelin as a multi-sig function in order to freeze the contract in case of an exploit.
+- Consider importing and using the [Pausable library](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable) from OpenZeppelin as a multi-sig function(or centralized onlyOwner) in order to freeze the contract in case of an exploit.

 ### CI/CD Pipeline